FuelRats/pipsqueak3/README.md

 This script can be run as either a Dockerized service or run locally.

 To run as a docker image, you may use the provided docker-compose.
+Before you can use the docker-compose, you need to create a volume called: ``p-data``

-If you would prefer to run the service locally, bare in mind you may need to run a local Postgres Database for mecha's fact module.
+If you would prefer to run the service locally, bare in mind you may need to run a local Postgres Database or the provided sql service via docker-compose for mecha's fact module.

 ###Building via Docker
 We have provided a `docker-compose.yml` suitably configured for building and running mechasqueak as a Alpine Linux multi-container service.